mizuki-nana/coreVM/docs/source/roadmap.rst

 Threading API
 ^^^^^^^^^^^^^

 Thread management and concurrent executions are essential to most modern languages.
 Developers want to work with languages that have robust concurrency support and thread management capabilities, in order to take advantage of modern hardware and to achieve higher program throughput.

-The Threading API aims to provide language developers a set of easy-to-use interfaces for managing threaded executions.
+The Threading API aims to provide language developers a set of intuitive interfaces for managing threaded and concurrent executions.

 .. _just-in-time-compilation: